7 Min Read

 Depression is more than just passing sadness and can become very serious.
-It encompasses a profound loss of hope, lack of interest in friends, family, or job, and, at its most extreme, suicidal thoughts.
+It encompasses a profound loss of hope, motivation, lack of interest in friends, family, or job, and, at its most extreme, suicidal thoughts.

 The Connection Between Depression And A Relationship

-The beginning of a relationship is usually full of hope, anticipation and excitement.
-Falling in love is one of those things that can create intense happiness and it can be very hard to imagine that you could ever feel any less in love and enthusiastic than you do at that moment.
-Unfortunately for many, this is part of the problem when depression is caused by a relationship.
+The beginning of a relationship is usually full of hope, anticipation, and excitement.
+Falling in love is one of those things that can create intense happiness and it's very hard to imagine that you could ever feel any less in love and enthusiastic about your partner than you do in that moment.

-For others, the idea of losing what they thought they had, and the realization that the life they imagined isn’t the reality they’re living that can cause them to become depressed.
-Often this type of depression occurs during the middle years and can initiate, or be part of, a midlife crisis.
+For others, the idea of losing what they thought they had and realizing the life they imagined isn’t the reality they’re living can cause them to become depressed.
+This type of depression often occurs during the middle years and can initiate, or be part of, a midlife crisis.

 Dr. Kurt often works with people dealing with depression caused by their relationships.
 When asked about why this can happen and what can be done about it he had this to say,

 Expectations are a huge factor in becoming depressed about a relationship.
 Unfortunately, these are often unrealistic and frequently go uncommunicated.
 A key contributor to developing depression is also silence – we don’t tell people how we really feel.
-Examining how honest you’re being with your partner about your expectations as well as how you feel is a good first step in addressing relationship related depression.”
+Examining how honest you’re being with your partner about your expectations, as well as how you feel, is a good first step in addressing relationship related depression.”

 Relationships Can Make People Depressed